lassoid/active_fields/README.md

 ### Adding Custom Field Types

-To add a custom _Active Field_ type, create a subclass of the `ActiveFields.config.field_base_class`, register it in the global configuration and configure the field itself by calling `acts_as_active_field`.
+To add a custom _Active Field_ type, create a subclass of the `ActiveFields.config.field_base_class`, register it in the global configuration and configure the field by calling `acts_as_active_field`.

 ```ruby
 # config/initializers/active_fields.rb